Omar-Radwan/K-Means_Clustering/Readme.md

 ## How To Run The Progam
-1. run main.py
+1. Run main.py
-2. enter the value of k
+2. Enter the value of k
-3. enter the number of iterations
+3. Enter the number of iterations
-4. wait for the program to complete
+4. Wait for the program to complete

 ## Output